-Oceans are the most common landform in the world.
+Oceans are the most common type of landform in the world.
 The five oceans – the Pacific, Atlantic, Indian, Southern and Artic – account for more than 70 percent of the Earth’s surface.
 According to the National Oceanic and Atmospheric Administration, this landform contains 97 percent of the Earth’s water.
-In addition, more than 95 percent of the underwater ocean is unexplored.
+There are landforms caused by water and sediment in the ocean, but more than 95 percent of the underwater ocean is unexplored.

 Plains are the largest land landform in the world.
 A plain is a broad, nearly level stretch of land with no significant changes in elevation.
 There are two types of plains: inland plains and coastal plains.
 Inland plains occur as lowlands at the bottom of valleys but also on plateaus at high elevations.
 Coastal plains rise from sea level until they adjoin with higher landforms.
 Plains account for more than 50 percent of the Earth’s total land surface.

 Mountains are large landforms that rise well above its surroundings.
 Typically, these landforms exhibit steep slopes and a relatively narrow summit.
 Vast uplifts of the Earth’s crust – referred to as upward folding – formed most of Earth’s mountain ranges.
 Volcanic accumulations of ash and lava formed others.
 There is no exact distinction between mountains and hills.
 However, mountains are typically larger and steeper than hills.